PhilJahn/DENSIRED/README.md

 ## How to use

-Use the following code to generate a skeleton, parameters are listed below
+Use the following code to generate a skeleton.
+Parameters are listed below.

 ```
 skeleton = datagen.densityDataGen()
 ```

-Use the following code to obtain a dataset with *n* points from a skeleton
+Use the following code to obtain a dataset with *n* points from a skeleton.
+There are additional parameters, that are also listed below.

 ```
 data = skeleton.generate_data(n)